KeithCu/FlaskEvents/README.md

 ### 3. Filter and Search Enhancements
 - **Description**: Enhance the existing full-text search to include advanced filtering options (e.g., by category, venue, organizer, date range, or custom fields).
 - **Importance**: High (Rank: 3)
-- **Why It’s Important**: Advanced filtering improves user experience by helping users quickly find relevant events, especially in calendars with many events.
+- **Why It's Important**: Advanced filtering improves user experience by helping users quickly find relevant events, especially in calendars with many events.
 - **Implementation Considerations**:
   - **Database**:
     - Add a `category` field to the `Event` model or create a `Category` model with a many-to-many relationship.